Super02/ctf-writeups/Velgørenhed/README.md

    }
 ```

 The interesting part about this function is the two last lines.
 The function does a call before changing the donatorBalance variable.
-The solidity code is run synchronosly, so the next line of code wont run untill the line before has fully executed.
-This can be exploited because we can setup a fallback function that runs when we recieve the call from this function.
-We recieve the call before our donator balance has changed.
+The solidity code is run synchronously, so the next line of code wont run untill the line before has fully executed.
+This can be exploited because we can setup a fallback function that runs when we receive the call from this function.
+We receive the call before our donator balance has changed.
 So in our fallback function we are able to run other functions in the smart contract before the donator balance is changed in the donateToContract function.
 If we execute the withdraw function before donator balance has been changed by donateToContract our donatorBalance will be 0 before donateToContract will subtract the amount.
-When we subtract something from 0 and we have an unsigned integer we will wrap around and create an underflow thus setting our donatorBalance to a very high value.
+When we subtract something from 0 and we have an unsigned integer we will wrap around and create a underflow thus setting our donatorBalance to a very high value.
 Illustration:
 ![Illustration](https://github.com/Super02/ctf-writeups/blob/main/Velg%C3%B8renhed/Illustration.png)